Biomedical Treatment for Autism & Speech Delay

 Gains Reported by Parents who Utilize a Biomedical Approach for Their Child's Speech Delay.

 Biomedical treatments take time to work.
 We are working on improving your child's biochemistry and repairing at a cellular level.
 This takes time.
-Most parents report an improvement in their child's language, social and behavioural development in 4-12 weeks.
+Many parents report an improvement in their child's language, social and behavioural development in 4-12 weeks.

-Gains reported include:
+Gains may include:

 - Improved eye contact